WouterSpekkink/SquinkyVCV/docs/README.md

 * `make`

 ## Experimental modules

 At any given time, there may partially finished "experimental" modules in this repo.
-To build all the modules, including the experimental ones, simply run `make _EXP=1`.

-If there are any experimental modules, they will tend to have very ugly panels, may not work very well etc...
-That said if you build and test these, please feel free to log a GitHub issue.
-Any suggestions for making our modules better is always appreciated.

-Most of the time there will be an up to date list of the experimental modules in the [src folder](../src/README.md).
+You can find up to date information on them [here](experimental.md).

 ## Unit testing framework

 We have reasonably thorough tests for our code.
-Some of this might be of interest - it's in the [test folder](../test/README.md).
+Some of this might be of interest - it's [here](unit-test.md).